photoprism/photoprism-docs/docs/index.md

 ## Feature Overview

 Our mission is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.
-PhotoPrism was designed from the ground up to run wherever you need it, without compromising freedom, privacy, or functionality:
+That's why PhotoPrism was built from the ground up to run wherever you need it, without compromising freedom, privacy, or functionality:

 * Browse [all your photos](https://docs.photoprism.app/user-guide/organize/browse/) and [videos](https://try.photoprism.app/videos) without worrying about [RAW conversion, duplicates or video formats](https://docs.photoprism.app/user-guide/settings/library/)
 * Easily find specific pictures using [powerful search filters](https://try.photoprism.app/browse?view=cards&q=flower%20color%3Ared)